openSUSE/simple_review_app/README.md

   # config.github_username = ''
   # config.github_password = ''

+  # In some cases it might also be desirable to disable the comments completely.
+  # config.disable_comments = false

   # Hostname which will get set in Traefik
   # Default: localhost
   # config.host = ''